apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

 Download [flink-sql-connector-oceanbase-cdc-2.4-SNAPSHOT.jar](https://repo1.maven.org/maven2/com/ververica/flink-sql-connector-oceanbase-cdc/2.4-SNAPSHOT/flink-sql-connector-oceanbase-cdc-2.4-SNAPSHOT.jar) and put it under `<FLINK_HOME>/lib/`.

 **Note:** flink-sql-connector-oceanbase-cdc-XXX-SNAPSHOT version is the code corresponding to the development branch.
 Users need to download the source code and compile the corresponding jar.
 Users should use the released version, such as [flink-sql-connector-oceanbase-cdc-2.2.1.jar](https://mvnrepository.com/artifact/com.ververica/flink-sql-connector-oceanbase-cdc), the released version will be available in the Maven central warehouse.

+For JDBC driver, the cdc jar above already contains MySQL JDBC driver 5.1.47, which is our recommended version.
+Due to the license issue, we can not include the OceanBase JDBC driver in the cdc jar.
+If you need to use it, you can download it from [here](https://repo1.maven.org/maven2/com/oceanbase/oceanbase-client/2.4.2/oceanbase-client-2.4.2.jar) and put it under `<FLINK_HOME>/lib/`, you also need to set the start option `jdbc.driver` to `com.oceanbase.jdbc.Driver`.

 Setup OceanBase and LogProxy Server
 ----------------------